tensorlakeai/indexify/docs/docs/examples/mistral/pdf-entity-extraction-cookbook.md

 ## Conclusion

-In this cookbook, we've created a powerful PDF entity extraction pipeline using Indexify and Mistral.
-This solution offers several advantages:

-1. **Flexibility**: Easily customize the entity extraction approach by modifying the system prompt.
-2. **Scalability**: Handle multiple PDFs efficiently using Indexify's extraction graph.
-3. **Quality**: Leverage Mistral's advanced language models for accurate entity recognition.
-4. **Structured Output**: Obtain entities in a structured JSON format, ready for further processing or analysis.
+While the example might look simple, there are some unique advantages of using Indexify for this -
+1. **Scalable and Highly Availability**: Indexify server can be deployed on a cloud and it can process 1000s of PDFs uploaded into it, and if any step in the pipeline fails it automatically retries on another machine.
+2. **Flexibility**: You can use any other [PDF extraction model](https://docs.getindexify.ai/usecases/pdf_extraction/) we used here doesn't work for the document you are using.

-By combining these technologies, you can create a robust entity extraction system that can be integrated into various applications, such as:
+By combining Indexify and Mistral, you can create a robust entity extraction system that can be integrated into various applications, such as:

 - Content categorization and tagging
 - Information retrieval systems
 - Trend analysis in large document collections
 - Automated metadata generation for document management systems

-This approach provides a solid foundation for extracting valuable insights from your PDF documents, enabling more efficient data processing and analysis workflows.
+## Next Steps
+- Learn more about Indexify on our docs - https://docs.getindexify.ai
+- Go over an example, which uses Mistral for building summarization at scale.